Pull the local septic file first

 South Dakota's main wrinkle is that the state path is visible, but city-run inspections and stricter local rules can break the generic statewide permit story fast.
 Final design, permit timing, and approval still need local verification.

 South Dakota quote conversations get more real once you know whether the installation certificate, inspection sequence, and any city-run inspection exception are already in play.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Use these pages when the guide is not specific enough and the real bottleneck is replacement scope, the file, permit path, buyer risk, inspection history, or the site-review story.